Optimization

 Google AI Overviews

-Google's AI Overviews sit at the top of search results, synthesizing information from multiple sources into a summary before traditional organic listings.
-Even if your page ranks on page one, a potential client may get their answer from the Overview without ever scrolling down.
-Since the January 2026 Gemini 3 rollout, AI Overviews citation pools have expanded and diverged further from traditional top-ten rankings.
+Google's AI Overviews sit at the top of search results, synthesizing information from multiple sources before traditional organic listings.
+Even when a page ranks on page one, a potential client may get the answer from the Overview without scrolling.
+Since the January 2026 Gemini 3 rollout, AIO citation pools have expanded and diverged further from traditional top-ten rankings (Ahrefs, BrightEdge, SE Ranking).

-Priority: Answer-first content structure, comprehensive topic clusters that cover the full fan-out surface, entity-rich language that matches how clients phrase legal questions, conversational question-structured headings, and content freshness.
+Optimization priorities: Answer-first content structure, comprehensive topic clusters covering the full fan-out surface, entity-rich language matching how clients phrase legal questions, conversational question-structured headings, content freshness within 24 months.

 ChatGPT

-Priority: Authoritative attorney profiles, consistent NAP (name, address, phone) across directories, strong review profiles, content showing genuine expertise, and presence across Reddit and YouTube.
+Optimization priorities: Authoritative attorney profiles, consistent NAP across directories, strong review profiles, content showing genuine expertise, presence across Reddit (organic, not spam) and YouTube.

 Perplexity